29 November 2021

 We know they work in practice: recent statistics show that London’s Ultra Low Emission Zone (ULEZ) has reduced nitrogen dioxide pollution by up to 37% in the 3-month period before the first lockdown, compared to a scenario where no ULEZ was in place.

-Launching on 15 March, Bath’s is the first Clean Air Zone outside of London.
-It will apply to all vehicle types that do not meet the minimum emissions standards except for private cars and motorcycles.
+On 15 March 2021, Bath launched the first Clean Air Zone outside of London.
+It applies to all vehicle types that do not meet the minimum emissions standards except for private cars and motorcycles.

 Sally Merrett, who lives in Bath, said: